Mike Barnicle: Early career

 Barnicle was born in Worcester, Massachusetts, grew up in Fitchburg, Massachusetts, and graduated from Boston University in 1965.
 Barnicle worked as a volunteer for the Robert F. Kennedy 1968 presidential campaign in various states.
-After Kennedy's assassination, Barnicle attended the Requiem Mass for Kennedy at St. Patrick’s Cathedral and later rode on the 21 car funeral train to Arlington National Cemetery.
+After Kennedy's assassination, Barnicle attended the Requiem Mass for Kennedy at St. Patrick's Cathedral and later rode on the 21-car funeral train to Arlington National Cemetery.
 He worked as a speechwriter on the U.S. Senate campaign of John V. Tunney and for Sen. Ed Muskie, when Muskie announced his intention to run in the Democratic Party presidential primaries.
 Barnicle appeared in a small part in the Robert Redford film The Candidate.
-While visiting Redford's "Sundance" home in Utah, Barnicle was asked to write a column.
-As reported by the New York Times, the Globe's political writer, Robert L. Healy, and Jack Driscoll, the editor of The Evening Globe, recruited Mr. Barnicle to write a column.
+Barnicle was asked to write a column while visiting Redford's "Sundance" home in Utah.
+As the New York Times reported, the Globe's political writer, Robert L. Healy, and Jack Driscoll, the editor of The Evening Globe, recruited Mr. Barnicle to write a column.
 He continued to write columns for The Evening Globe, then the Boston Globe, until 1998.

-The paper and its columnist won praise with their coverage of the political and social upheaval that roiled Boston after the city instituted a mandatory, court-ordered school desegregation plan in the mid 1970s.
-In his Pulitzer Prize–winning book Common Ground: A Turbulent Decade in the Lives of Three American Families (1986), J. Anthony Lukas wrote that Barnicle gave voice to the Boston residents who had been angered by the policy.
+The paper and its columnists won praise with their coverage of the political and social upheaval that roiled Boston after the city instituted a mandatory, court-ordered school desegregation plan in the mid-1970s.
+In his Pulitzer Prize-winning book Common Ground: A Turbulent Decade in the Lives of Three American Families (1986), J. Anthony Lukas wrote that Barnicle gave voice to the Boston residents who the policy had angered.
 Lukas singled out Barnicle's column ("Busing Puts Burden on Working Class, Black and White" published in The Boston Globe, October 15, 1974) and interview with Harvard psychiatrist and author Robert Coles as one of the defining moments in the coverage that helped earn the paper the 1975 Pulitzer Prize for Public Service.